A few weeks needed for ArcelorMittal talks - Conte

 25 Novembre 2019

 Melfi, November 25 - Premier Giuseppe Conte said Monday that new talks with ArcelorMittal over its takeover of the former ILVA steelworks group, including its troubled Taranto plant, will take several weeks.
 The French-Indian group had said it wanted to rescind its contract to take overt the group, a move that rocked the government and spurred it to take legal action.
 Conte has vowed to stop ArcelorMittal's pullout, saying the company is breaching a contract and at the weekend he announced fresh talks.
 "At this stage, we have opened negotiations," Conte said.
 "These need time to develop an you'll have to give us a little peace.
 "We need a few weeks.
 We are working on it.
 It's a assurance I give, above all to the Taranto community".
+Conte also said the government was "ready for public involvement".
+"If the company's commitment to continue production is confirmed, we are ready to ensure a public involvement, motivated by the strategic importance of the steel industry for the whole Italian economy", he said.
+He said that "with the South Italy can return to growth."
+Conte also said a new industrial policy must be "planned".
 Last week ArcelorMittal suspended the procedure to turn off the altoforno 2 furnace at the Taranto plant, pending a ruling in Milan about whether the French-Indian multinational's withdrawal plan is legal.
+Also on Monday, Puglia Governor Michele Emiliano said a deal had been reached to pay by tomorrow 100% of the ex-ILVA work's debt to suppliers and the ancillary chain that came due on October 31.

 LE RUBRICHE